sdebacker/cas/README.md

-# CAS
+# EU CAS
-Simple CAS Authentication for Laravel 6-7.x.
+Experimental branch for testing out European Commission's CAS Authentication for Laravel 6-7.x.

-This version of CAS, or Central Authentication Service, is designed to integrate with Laravel 6-7 projects that need to implement SSO.
+This version of CAS, or Central Authentication Service, is experimental and should not be used for anything beyond testing.
-Older version of Laravel may work, but are untested.
-This package was built for my necessity but can be easily used for anyone requiring CAS/SAML SSO in Laravel 6+.
-This package is different in mindset as the goal in this project is to be as minimal as possible while offering as much flexibility as needed.

-This package offers and abstraction of [Apero CAS](https://www.apereo.org/projects/cas) (phpCAS), a cross platform and open-source *CAS client* and *server* provider.
-Be sure to check them out if you intend to implement an SSO service other than AD.
+This package offers and abstraction of [European Commission's CAS Lib](https://github.com/ecphp/cas-lib) (created by Pol Dellaiera), an open-source *CAS client* adhering to strict PHP's PSR coding standards.

 Check out the [wiki](https://github.com/subfission/cas/wiki) for further details.